 Figure 10 shows the proportion of consumers, both adults and children, who were newly-enrolled in mental health services or transferred to a new provider who had their first service within 30 days of assignment to a new provider.
-Performance has improved in the past four years, from 65% to 87% of consumers getting a timely first service.
+Performance improved for four years but declined slightly between FY21 and FY22.